-The fire at Notre-Dame cathedral moved French citizens.
+The fire at Notre-Dame cathedral moved citizens in France.
 But an outpouring of donations to fund its reconstruction has stirred controversy.

 I was meeting my parents at a restaurant near the Champs-Elysées Avenue last Monday when I saw it: a huge and endless mass of gray smoke billowing into the blue sky.